 First we shall describe the experimental methods used to extract neutrino cross-sections and their limitations.
 The NUISANCE generator tuning framework will then be introduced through practical examples, comparing multiple generators to a single dataset, before using a simple likelihood fit to tune a free model parameter in one of the generators of choice.
 A virtual box containing the necessary software will be provided beforehand.

-Indico Webpage for Lectures Notes and Reading Material
+Indico Webpage for Lectures Notes

 The school will be held at Fermilab.
 For instructions on how to reach Fermilab please see here.

 Fermilab’s main entrance is located at the intersection of Kirk Road and Pine Street in Batavia, Illinois, about 45 miles west of Chicago.
 Delivery trucks need to use the entrance at Kirk Road and Wilson Street.
 There is no street number assigned to this entrance location.
 When using a GPS navigation unit, please enter the intersection as your destination.
 Signs posted at the intersection will point you to the Fermilab entrance.